noir-clojure/noir-cljs/README.md

 (server/add-middleware noir.util.cljs/wrap-cljs)
 ```

-Now every time a .cljs file is changed in your src/ directory, a refresh will trigger the ClojureScript to recompile your file.
+Now every time a .cljs file is changed in your src/ directory, a refresh will trigger the ClojureScript compiler to recompile.
 By default, the output is put in resources/cljs/bootstrap.js, so simply add this to your layout:

 ```clojure
 (include-js "/cljs/bootstrap.js")